subfuzion/denobyexample.dev/content/en/basics/for/for_loop.md

 3
 ```

-## Spinning for loop with break or return
+## For loop that only exits with break or return

-This for loop will continuously loop unless it reaches a `break` or `return`
+This for loop will continuously "spin" unless it reaches a `break` or `return`
-statement, usually based on some condition that's easier to express in the loop
+statement, usually based on some condition to wait on that's easier to specify
-body.
+in the loop body.
+Shown for completeness, but avoid doing this in normal code.

 ```js
 for (;;) {